Bensalem, PA DUI Attorney

 Underage individuals are subject to a 12-month license suspension if caught with any alcohol in their system.
 After serving six months of the license suspension, they may be able to drive with an ignition interlock device (IID).

-• The breathalyzer wasn’t properly calibrated
+• The breathalyzer wasn’t correctly calibrated

 • The police didn’t have proper cause to pull you over